Richmond Centre (mall): Transportation

-Richmond Centre is a major transit hub for Richmond and is served by the SkyTrain system.
+Richmond Centre is the main transit hub for Richmond and is served by the SkyTrain system.
 The closest station is the Canada Line's southern terminus, Richmond–Brighouse station.
 The station is directly across the street from the mall's Shoppers Drug Mart / Coast Capital Savings entrance.

 The mall is also served by frequent bus service along No. 3 Road.
 The adjacent bus exchange provides connections to other parts of Richmond as well as service to Burnaby, New Westminster, and Surrey.